-Weeks since Injury Rehabilitation Plan 0-3 Wear the sling during the day, apart from when completing exercises or for personal hygiene.
+Weeks since Injury Rehabilitation Plan 0-3 Wear the sling at all times, including in bed at night, apart from when completing exercises or for personal hygiene, for the first two weeks.
 After two weeks, you can gradually discontinue using the sling, as pain allows.
-Do not lift your arm above shoulder height as it may increase your pain.
-Start initial exercises.
-3-6 Gradually discontinue using the sling if you have not already done this.
+Start Stage 1 Exercises.
+3-12 Gradually discontinue using the sling if you have not already done this.
 Move on to Stage 2 exercises to improve your movement.
-Avoid heavy lifting for the full 6 weeks.
-6-12 Fracture should be largely united (healed).
-Gradually resume normal activities as pain allows.
-Start to lift your arm above your head.
+Begin normal light activities.
+You should be able to carry out most of your day-to-day activities 12+ Gradually resume normal activities as pain allows.
 Heavier or more strenuous tasks may still be difficult and cause discomfort at this stage.
-Begin Stage 3 Exercises.
-12+ Symptoms will continue to improve over the next few months.
-If you are still experiencing significant pain and / or stiffness and are not close to achieving full shoulder movement please contact us for further advice / management.
+Symptoms will continue to improve over the next few months.
+If you are still experiencing significant pain and / or stiffness please contact us for further advice / management .